Are You an Early Bird? These 14 Jobs Are Perfect for Morning People

 If you love working with breaking news, consider becoming a morning news producer.
 The producer typically runs the show and organizes the director, studio crew, reporters, field crew and photographers, getting everyone ready to put together a high-quality newscast each day.
-Duties include monitoring the wire for stories, finding leads, communicating with everyone, making sure the timing is right and editing and organizing the show so the flow is perfect.
+Duties include monitoring the wire for stories, finding leads, communicating with everyone, making sure the timing is right, and editing and organizing the show so the flow is perfect.

-You’ll need relevant experience for these positions and a college degree in broadcasting is very helpful, in addition to good communications skills and social media savvy.
+You’ll need relevant experience for these positions, and a college degree in broadcasting is very helpful, in addition to good communications skills and social media savvy.

-10. Refuse and Recyclable Collector
+10. Refuse and Recyclable Materials Collector

-Refuse and recyclable collectors start their days long before you hear the trucks rumble through your neighborhood first thing in the morning.
+Refuse and recyclable materials collectors start their days long before you hear the trucks rumble through your neighborhood first thing in the morning.
 Trucks typically have drivers and helpers.

 If you’re driving, you will need a commercial driver’s license.
-While experience is preferred, drivers and helpers typically learn the details of their jobs as they work, including how to operate the Dumpster trucks and side-loaders.
+While experience is preferred, drivers and helpers typically learn the details of their jobs as they work, including how to operate dumpster trucks and side-loaders.
 Refuse collection experience is preferred, especially for drivers, though helpers can have diverse backgrounds, including construction and manual labor.
 Many of these jobs also require people to pass a background check and drug test.

 11. Truck Driver

 You don’t want to get stuck in rush hour traffic if you’re a truck driver.
 That’s why many drivers start bright and early (think 4 a.m. or earlier) to beat the rush and get a start on their days on the road.

 To qualify for a driving job, you need to obtain a commercial truck driving license, pass medical exams and demonstrate the attention to detail and aptitude needed to safely maneuver your huge vehicle through heavy traffic, bad weather and big cities.